SEIRFX-621/backend-MERN-muscle-memory/README.md

+# Doodle history app

+This is a simple web app that allows a user to log into the site with an email and password and then draw a piece 20x20 of pixel art.

+This app will save each new pixel added to the drawing and will allow the user to rewind their drawing, as in, visit the state of the drawing for each pixel placed.
+This drawing will be stored in mongoDB via our backend application with an association to our user that we used to log in with.

+The goals of the project are to challenge you to implement some more complex mongoDB models, as well as some more complex and algorithmically rigorous frontend data manipulation logic.
+We also hope to reinforce the fundamentals of MERN stack by building off the same template we used for project 3 and by providing you an excuse to get some additional MERN stack reps in.

 # Setup

 This project is built off of your starter templates for MERN stack that you used for project 3.